Short Answer

 Contract Snapshot

-This market resolves to "Yes" if Tesla's total deliveries in Q1 2026 are 350,000 or more; otherwise, it resolves to "No." Trading for this market opens on January 3, 2026, at 10:00 AM EST and closes on April 4, 2026, at 11:59 PM EDT, with a projected payout on April 5, 2026.
-The outcome is verified from Tesla's official blog, and Tesla employees, source agency employees, and those with material non-public information are prohibited from trading.
+This market resolves to "Yes" if Tesla's total deliveries in Q1 2026 are 350,000 or more, and "No" if they are less than that, with the outcome verified from Tesla's official blog.
+The market opened on January 3, 2026, closes on April 4, 2026, and has a projected payout on April 5, 2026.
+Trading is prohibited for Tesla employees, employees of any Source Agencies, and those with material, non-public information.

 Available Contracts